Medication Therapy Program & Transition Fills

 • Receive a Recommended To-Do List and Medication List for your records and to share with your prescribers and/or caregivers

-The Generations Advantage MTM Program is dedicated to providing you with information about safe medication disposal.
+The Martin's Point MTM Program is dedicated to providing you with information about safe medication disposal.
 Medications that are safe for you may not be safe for someone else.
 Unneeded medications should be disposed of as soon as possible.
 You can discard your unneeded medications through a local safe disposal program or at home for some medications.

 Some pharmacies and police stations offer on-site drop-off boxes, mail-back programs, and other ways for safe disposal.
 Call your pharmacy or local police department (non-emergency number) for disposal options near you.